 Prashant Kumar Banerjee - Tata Motors Ltd

-Presently working as Executive Director (Technical)with Society of Indian Automobile Manufacturers (SIAM), New Delhi since November 1999, heading the Technical…
+Previously, Mr Gandhi was working as Executive Director (Technical)with Society of Indian Automobile Manufacturers (SIAM), New Delhi since November 1999,…

 Panel: Industry perspectives on the challenges and opportunities of Bharat VI

 With Bharat VI (equivalent to Euro VI) being introduced ahead of schedule by 2020, India will be the first country to jump from Euro IV to Euro VI standards which presents all industry stakeholders with a range of new challenges and opportunities.
 Our panel of experts will discuss the doubts that remain with the 2020 roadmap, the technical requirements of advancing to lower emission norms, and how India can adapt to this transition.